Unified Functional-Holographic Theory of the QCD Critical End Point: From the QCD generating functional to emergent order parameters

 \subsection{Grand potential with Polyakov-modified quarks and 2+1 dynamical masses}

-In the mean-field approximation the fermion determinant yields a thermal grand potential where the temporal background $A_4$ modifies single quark and single anti-quark statistical weights via the Polyakov loop.
-Denoting constituent masses by $M_f$ and introducing the vector channel shift of effective chemical potentials $\tilde\mu_f\equiv \mu_f-2G_V,n_f$, one finds the fermionic contribution
+In the mean-field approximation the fermion determinant yields a thermal grand potential where the temporal background $A_4$ modifies single-quark and single-anti-quark statistical weights via the Polyakov loop.
+Denoting constituent masses by $M_f$ and introducing the vector-channel shift of effective chemical potentials $\tilde\mu_f\equiv \mu_f-2G_V,n_f$ \cite{Ali:2024owl}, one finds the fermionic contribution

 with single-particle energies and Polyakov-modified partition polynomials